 We have significant packaging and test and other operations in locations which are subject to natural disasters, such as earthquakes, tsunamis, typhoons, floods, droughts, volcanoes and other severe weather and geological events, and other calamities, such as fire; the outbreak of infectious diseases (such as Ebola, SARs or flu); industrial strikes; breakdowns of equipment; difficulties or delays in obtaining materials, equipment, utilities and services; political events; acts of war and terrorist incidents; industrial accidents and other events, that could disrupt or even shutdown our operations.
 In addition, our suppliers and customers also have significant operations in such locations.
 In the event of such a disruption or shutdown, we may be unable to reallocate production to other facilities in a timely or cost-effective manner (if at all) and we may not have sufficient capacity to service customer demands in our other facilities.
 A natural disaster or other calamity that results in a prolonged disruption to our operations, or the operations of our customers or suppliers, could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 For example, Japan experienced a severe earthquake and tsunami in 2011 that resulted in significant disruption in the electronics industry supply chain and adversely affected Japan's economy and consumer spending.
 In addition, some of the processes that we utilize in our operations place us at risk of fire and other damage.
-For example, highly flammable gases are used in the preparation of wafers holding semiconductor devices for flip packaging.
-Although we maintain insurance we do maintain, we cannot assure you that it would be sufficient to cover all of our potential losses.
-As a result, our business, financial condition, results of operations and with regard to the insurance we do maintain, we cannot assure you that it would be sufficient to cover all of our potential losses.
-As a result, our business, financial condition, re
+For example, highly flammable gases are used in the preparation of wafers holding semiconductor devices for flip chip packaging.
+Although we maintain insurance policies for various types of property, casualty and other risks, we do not carry insurance for all the above referred risks and with regard to the insurance we do maintain, we cannot assure you that it would be sufficient to cover all of our potential losses.
+As a result, our business, financial condition, results of operations and cash flows could be